silentworks/thoughts/2015-08-27-lazy-loading-controller-action.md

 $app->get('/world', 'JohnnyFiveController:say');
 {% endhighlight %}

 This looks so much better, but you might ask where do I tell my `JohnnyFiveController` that `$template` should be passed into the `__construct` method, well we would have to state this elsewhere or our app would fail.
 We would now have to add our `JohnnyFiveController` into Slim's default Di container which is Pimple.
 Meaning we would be defining what class the `JohnnyFiveController` string should be looking for in our container.
 To me this is tedious and time consuming and if someone was to make a mistake and reference a different class in the container pointing to the `JohnnyFiveController` string we would be giving wrong information.
+I am also growing less fond of this method because of the refactoring issues mentioned above.

+### Factory for all

+Recently I have started toying with the idea of adding all my controllers into a factory and then use that factory inside of the anonymous function.
+This means my controller are only created when needed, they are encapsulated, my IDE can refactor the class easily and my IDE can go to a method definition when I **ctrl** click.

+{% highlight php %}
+$controllerFactory = new ControllerFactory($template);

+$app->get('/', function ($request, $response) use ($controllerFactory) {
+    return $controllerFactory->newJohnnyFiveController()->helloJohnnyFive($response);
+});

+$app->get('/world', function ($request, $response) use ($controllerFactory) {
+    return $controllerFactory->newJohnnyFiveController()->say();
+});
+{% endhighlight %}

+I now only need to inject my dependencies once inside of my `ControllerFactory` and within the factory I can handle the passing around of the dependency.